It’s that time of year again: spring cleaning. But spring cleaning isn’t just about tidying your home; it’s about decluttering your digital history.

 • Lock down your login.

-• Turn on multi-factor authentication (MFA), also known as two-step verification or two-factor authentication, on accounts like email, banking, and social media where available.
+• Turn on multi-factor authentication (MFA) for services like email, banking, and social media.

 • Consider using a password manager to store and protect your passwords.

-• Review friends on social networks and contacts on phones and other devices.
-Does everyone still belong?
+• Review friends on social networks and accounts you follow.

-• Actively manage your location services, Bluetooth, microphone, and camera – making sure apps use them appropriately.
+• Actively manage your location services, Bluetooth, microphone, and camera to ensure apps use them appropriately.

 • Backup your files.

-• Make a complete backup of important files.
-Copy important data to a secure cloud site, another computer, or an external hard drive where it can be safely stored.
-Password-protect backup drives.
+• Copy important data and files to a secure cloud site, another computer, or an external hard drive where it can be safely stored.

-• Be sure you can restore the files from your backup; a backup that you can't use isn't very helpful!
+• Password-protect backup drives and be sure you can restore the files from your backup.

 • Dispose of electronic devices securely.

-• Securely dispose of electronic information you no longer need, just as you would shred sensitive paper information.
-Anything that has the ability to store information can retain that information even after you have deleted it, including phones, wearables, networking equipment, copiers, printers, and fax machines.
+• Any device that has the ability to store information can retain that data even after you have deleted it, including phones, wearables, networking equipment, copiers, printers, and fax machines.

 • Thoroughly wipe all electronic devices or have them shredded by a trusted vendor before disposal.

-Follow our hashtag #dscUCinfosec for more tips and tricks to keep you and your digital life safe, and follow our social media @UCSBInfoSec on Facebook, Twitter, Instagram, and LinkedIn.
+Follow our social media @UCSBInfoSec on Instagram, X, Meta, and LinkedIn for more tips and tricks to keep you and your digital life safe.